Sharim1/FastAPI-App/README.md

 	* APIKEY="Get it from the from Text Analytics resource once you have successfully created and deployed the same."
 	* ENDPOINT="Get it from exactly the same section as the API Key."
 	* INSTRUMENTATIONKEY="Get it from Application Insights Rescource Dashboard once you have successfully created and deployed the same."
-* `uvicorn main:app`
+* `uvicorn main:app` to run and `uvicorn main:app --reload` to reload after some changes.
-* Visit `http://localhost:8000/docs` and start making request in below format - `{"text_to_analyze":[
+* Visit `http://localhost:8000/docs` and you can start making request in below format - `{"text_to_analyze":[
 												"Elon musk to acquire twitter for 44 billion dollars.", "Today was the best day of my life."]